DISCOVER WHAT HYPERMETROPIA IS AND HOW YOU CAN TREAT THIS VISUAL DEFECT IN OUR EYE CENTRE IN MILAN

-Hypermetropia is a refractive defect that causes a blurred vision of close images.
 If the cornea is not sufficiently curved for the length of the eye, the light concentrates beyond the retina.
-One may not be conscious of this defect because in the young the crystalline lens is highly flexible when it comes to focalising.
-In the long run this causes fatigue of accommodative power.
-Moreover, the ability to focalise diminishes over years and hypermetropia becomes more manifest.
 Traditionally, hypermetropia is corrected with glasses or contact lenses.
-It is possible to operate in a safe and effective way with refractive surgery, which can correct this visual defect by eliminating or reducing the need for glasses or contact lenses.
+It is possible that the patient undergoes a safe and effective refractive surgery that can correct this visual defect, thus eliminating or reducing the need for glasses or contact lenses.

 Hyperopia is caused by an anatomical defect of a section of the eyeball.
 In this case, the cornea does not have a sufficient curvature for the length of the eye and rays of light coming from distant objects rather focus behind the retina, thus creating a blurred vision.
 In most cases, hyperopia is a congenital defect.